tukasa0001/TownOfHost/README-EN.md

 The Executioners are assigned their target with dark purple "Diamond" sign next to the player name.<br>
 They have to lead the target to be voted out, which results in Executioner win.<br>
-If the target dies before voted out, The Executioner changes their Role and become Crewmate, Jester, or Opportunist according to a game option.<br>
+If the target dies before voted out, the Executioner changes their Role and become Crewmate, Jester, or Opportunist according to a game option.<br>
-If the target is the Jester, The Executioners can be an additional winner.<br>
+If the target is the Jester, the Executioners can be an additional winner.<br>

 #### Settings